franciscomcm/franciscomcm.github.io/blog/third-year-takeaways.md

 ---
-title: Takeaways from my third year as a doctoral student.
+title: Takeaways from my third year as a doctoral student
 subtitle: 'Towards scientific enlightenment!'
 excerpt: >-
   It is vital to be aware of our personal goals and tailor our path accordingly.